Planning a Wedding Reception Menu with your Clients - Part 1

 * Are your guests primarily a meat-and-potatoes crowd or will they appreciate a gourmet menu?

-Determine if there are any dietary restrictions--whether religious, vegetarian or nondairy.
+5. Determine if there are any dietary restrictions–whether religious, vegetarian or nondairy.
 You also need to determine whether specific dietary requests are for a select number of guests or if the restrictions will be imposed on the entire guest list.

-Educate your clients about caterer costs.
-As a wedding planner, several of my clients had no idea about the wedding caterer cost.
+6. Educate your clients about caterer costs.
+As a wedding planner, several of my clients have no idea about the costs associated with hiring a professional caterer.
 The truth of the matter is that catering involves way more than just the cost of food.
-Staffing, linens, flatware, glassware, beverages, gratuity, service charges and taxes are costs that are included in a caterers fee.
+Staffing, linens, flatware, glassware, beverages, gratuity, service charges and taxes are costs that are included in a caterers fee and it’s your job to let your clients know this.

 HAPPY PLANNING!